dwhiffing/fury/content/nato/it/navy/body.md

 Italy is a maritime nation and one of the premier navies in the Mediterranean.
 Much of her equipment is of Italian design, exploiting a very long history of shipbuilding.
-Within NATO, Italy’s is certainly one of the middle power navies, sporting all capabilities but not very great numbers.
+Within NATO, Italy’s is certainly one of the middle power navies, sporting all capabilities but not in very great numbers.
 Globally her interests are solidly in the Mediterranean, Red Sea and Indian Ocean where her former colonies give her some historic linkage.
 As with many countries however, Italy has had some drastic financial constraints imposed on her forces and on her navy in particular.

 Of particular focus over the previous few years is the situation in the